 \subsection{Coarse-graining and regional computation of multiscale morphometrics}

-We performed a coarse-graining of the cortical surfaces following the algorithm as described in \citep{Wang2022a}.
-Briefly, for a given scale~$\lambda$, the detailed pial and white matter surfaces that were reconstructed from the MRI by FreeSurfer were filled with voxels of side length~$\lambda$.
-The voxels were labelled as belonging to the grey matter or the white matter, resulting in grey and white matter volumes rendered at scale~$\lambda$ (Fig.~\ref{FigMethod}~A).
-The MATLAB function isosurface was then used to reconstruct coarse-grained surfaces (Fig.~\ref{FigMethod}~B) from the volumes, and the FreeSurfer localGI pipeline was used to obtain smooth (exposed) surfaces of the coarse-grained volumes with a sphere of 15~mm diameter used for the closing operation.
+We performed a coarse-graining of the cortical surfaces following the algorithm as described in \citep{wang_neuro-evolutionary_2023}.
+Briefly, the detailed pial and white matter surfaces that were reconstructed by FreeSurfer were converted to a volume, by filling them with voxels of side length~$\lambda$.
+The voxels were labelled as being within the grey matter or the white matter (Fig.~\ref{FigMethod}~A).
+This provides a segmentation rendered at scale~$\lambda$, i.e. grey/white matter volumes which consist of voxels of side length~$\lambda$ and are therefore coarser than the original surfaces.
+We then reconstructed surfaces over the coarse-grained volumes using MATLAB function isosurface (Fig.~\ref{FigMethod}~B), to obtain coarse-grained surfaces, in which folding features smaller than~$\lambda$ have been removed.
+These surfaces are different to a downsampled rendering of the FreeSurfer surfaces, in that small folding details was intentionally removed, rather than attempting to describe the same shape using less information.
+We used the FreeSurfer localGI pipeline to obtain smooth (exposed) surfaces of the coarse-grained volumes with a sphere of 15~mm diameter used for the closing operation.
 We also obtained a convex hull over the coarse-grained pial surface.

 For the hemisphere analysis, we computed the total surface area $A_t(\lambda)$ of the coarse-grained pial surface, the surface area of the convex hull $A_e(\lambda)$, and estimated the average cortical thickness $T(\lambda)$ as the ratio of the volume of the grey matter (obtained from the coarse-grained mask in Fig.~\ref{FigMethod}~A) and $A_t(\lambda)$.